Newsletter July 18, 2025

 I urge City Council to:

-• Pass a motion restricting the use of gas-powered leaf blowers during days when the AQHI reaches Very High Risk (Level 7-10)
+• Pass a motion: the use of gas-powered leaf blowers is restricted during days when the AQHI reaches Very High Risk (Level 7-10)

 Cleaner air means better health for everyone.
 We have public support.
 Now we need leadership from Toronto City Council.